jlam55555/veikk-config/README.md

 ### Install
 Install the package globally, so that the root user can access the scripts (necessary for running the daemon).

+Type hints are used, so this requires at least Python 3.5.

 TODO: notes about prerequisites...

 ```bash